gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 Unlike `'structure'` this will return a tentative structure location.
 Random factors in world generation may prevent the actual structure from forming.

-If structure is specified, it will return `null` if a chunk is not eligible, `true` if the structure should appear, or a map with two values: `'box'` for a pair of coordinates indicating bounding box of the structure, and `'pieces'` for list of elements of the structure (as a tuple), with its name, direction, and box coordinates of the piece.
+If structure is specified, it will return `null` if a chunk is not eligible or invalid, `true` if the structure should appear, or a map with two values: `'box'` for a pair of coordinates indicating bounding box of the structure, and `'pieces'` for list of elements of the structure (as a tuple), with its name, direction, and box coordinates of the piece.